Arbitrage

 RESOURCES

-Authorised participants and market makersarrow-up-right
+[Authorised participants and market makers](https://www.blackrock.com/au/insights/ishares/authorised-participants-and-market-makers)

-ETF Creation/Redemption Process: Behind the Scenesarrow-up-right
+[ETF Creation/Redemption Process: Behind the Scenes](https://www.wisdomtree.com/investments/blog/2020/04/23/etf-creation-redemption-process-behind-the-scenes)